-Newly identified genetic abnormalities in AML have led to novel therapies that can target some of them, as the landscape for treatment continues to evolve.
-During the 2021 National Comprehensive Cancer Network (NCCN) Annual Congress: Hematologic Malignancies, Alice S. Mims MD, presented updates in the treatment of newly diagnosed AML, reviewing current treatment strategies as well as the impact of cytogenetic and molecular markers on treatment selection.
-1 Dr. Mims is AML Research Director and Associate Professor in the Division of Hematology at The Ohio State University Comprehensive Cancer Center, James Cancer Hospital, and Solove Research Institute.
+Newly identified genetic abnormalities in acute myeloid leukemia (AML), as well as therapies that can target some of those abnormalities, are now available as the landscape for treatment continues to evolve.
+During the 2021 National Comprehensive Cancer Network (NCCN) Annual Congress: Hematologic Malignancies, Alice S. Mims MD, presented updates in the treatment of newly diagnosed AML, reviewing current treatment strategies as well as the impact of cytogenetic and molecular markers on treatment selection.1 Dr. Mims is AML Research Director and Associate Professor in the Division of Hematology at The Ohio State University Comprehensive Cancer Center, James Cancer Hospital, and Solove Research Institute.

 Current Strategies for AML

 The availability of agents targeted to specific mutations in AML plus the approval of venetoclax “has opened up the possibility for different therapeutic options for newly diagnosed AML,” Dr. Mims told listeners.